binayakjoshi/PopNBuy/README.md

 3. Replace the placeholders in `nodemon.json` with your actual database credentials or use a local MongoDB setup.

-4.By default when you sign in your role in db is set as customer. update it to admin to add,delete, edit product.
+4. By default when you sign in your role in db is set as customer.
+Update it to admin to add ,delete, edit product.

 5. Start the application:
    ```bash